Lachlan Lam: Youth career

+Sydney Roosters

 In Round 2 of the 2019 season, Lam made his first grade debut for the Sydney Roosters against Manly-Warringah at Brookvale Oval.
-On 7 April 2019, Lam scored a hat-trick for the North Sydney Bears against the Canterbury-Bankstown Bulldogs in a 42-0 victory at North Sydney Oval.
+On 7 April 2019, Lam scored a hat-trick for the North Sydney Bears against the Canterbury-Bankstown Bulldogs in a 42–0 victory at North Sydney Oval.

 On 30 September 2019, Lam was named in the Papua New Guinea team for the Downer World Cup 9s.

-He made seven appearances for the Sydney Roosters in the 2020 NRL season as the club fell short of a third successive premiership.
-Lam played a total of 20 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
-The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42-6.
+He made seven appearances for the Roosters in the 2020 NRL season as the club fell short of a third successive premiership.

+Lam played a total of 20 games for them in the 2021 NRL season including the club's two finals matches.
+The Roosters would be eliminated from the second week of the finals losing to Manly 42–6.

+Leigh Leopards

 On 21 July 2022, Lam signed a two-year deal to join RFL Championship side Leigh until the end of 2023.

 Lam scored a try on debut for Leigh against Featherstone Rovers and setup one for team-mate Joe Wardle at the 2022 Summer Bash in Leeds.

-On 3 October 2022, Lam played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.
+On 3 October 2022, Lam played for Leigh in their Championship Grand Final victory over Batley which saw the club promoted back to the Super League.
+On 12 August 2023, Lam kicked the winning drop goal one minute into golden point extra-time for Leigh in the 2023 Challenge Cup Final against Hull Kingston Rovers, after the match finished 16–16 at full time.
+Lam also won the Lance Todd Trophy as man of the match.

+Lam played 28 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kington Rovers.

+Lam played 28 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+He won the Rugby League Writers and Broadcasters' Association Player of the Year for a second time in 2025.

+In the 2025 Super League season, Lam played 28 games including Leigh's 18-6 semi-final loss against rivals Wigan.